learn-co-curriculum/navigating-curriculum-on-learn-java-cs/README.md

 Happy Learning!

-<a href='https://learn.co/lessons/navigating-curriculum-on-learn' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/navigating-curriculum-on-learn' title='Navigating Curriculum on Learn'>Navigating Curriculum on Learn</a> on Learn.co and start learning to code for free.</p>